priya-singh2411/Bank-Note-Authentication/README.md

     The objective of this project is to predict whether the Note is genuine or not based upon the features.
 I have used Random Forest Classifier as the prediction model over the data provided by Kaggle.
     </p>
     <p>
-  <b>Tech Stack:</b> Jupyter Notebook, Anaconda, Python 3+, sklearn, RandoomForestClassifier, pandas, numpy, Dockers, Flask, Flasgger, Heroku for deployment.
+  <b>Tech Stack :</b> Jupyter Notebook, Anaconda, Python 3+, sklearn, RandoomForestClassifier, pandas, numpy, Dockers, Flask, Flasgger, Heroku for deployment.
   <br/>

    <span class="right">